 - In this MOA, the word 'term' shall refer to the three (3) academic terms which comprise an academic year at the University of Saskatchewan.

-- Casual FAPA will include the job titles listed in Schedule 'B' and any other job titles as may be agreed to by the parties in the future.
+- Casual FAPA will include the classifications listed in Schedule 'B' and any other job titles as may be agreed to by the parties in the future.

 - Hours of work for FAPA aquatic staff in the job titles of Leadership Class Instructor and Instructor will be scheduled such that one hundred and sixty (160) hours will be averaged over four (4) weeks.
 Overtime will not apply until such time as the hours worked exceed this amount over the four (4) week period.
 This provision applies only to those persons noted above and only in the delivery of the following Royal Lifesaving Society or Red Cross programs: Water Safety Instruction